PecanProject/betydbdoc-dataentry/bulk_upload.md

         covariate, a column corresponding to that covariate *may* be included.

+    -   As with trait variable columns, entries in a covariate variable column may be left blank.[^required_covariate_loophole]

     -   The template for traits uploads provides dummy column headings `[covariate 1]`, `[covariate 2]`, etc., which must be changed to actual variable names before data can be uploaded.

 3. Sample Size and Standard Error

-    An `SE` column is required if and only if an `n` column is included;
-    this datum will be inserted into the `stat` column of the `traits` table, and the `statname` column value will be set to “SE”. ***Note that if you have more than one trait variable column, each trait will get the same values of `n` and `SE`.
-There is currently no way to use different sample size and standard error values for different trait variables.
-Also, the `n` and `SE` values for any associated covariates will be set to NULL.*** (Eventually, we may enable associating differing values of `n` and `SE` to different trait variables and covariates.
-In this case, we might add columns `[trait variable 1] n` and `[trait variable 1] SE`, etc. or `[covariate 1] n` and `[covariate 1] SE`, prefixing the usual column heading with a variable name to indicate which variable the sample size and standard error value is to be associated with.)
+    An `SE` column is required if and only if an `n` column is included; this datum will be inserted into the `stat` column of the `traits` table, and the `statname` column value will be set to “SE”. ***Note that if you have more than one trait variable column, the `n` and `SE` columns are not allowed.**
+    This is because there is currently no way to use different standard error values for different trait variables, and it is unlikely that different variables would share the same value for the standard error.[^future_se_enhancements]

+    Note that even if `n` and `SE` values _are_ specified, the `n` and `SE` values for any associated covariates will be set to NULL: There is currently no way to specify standard error values for covariates in a bulk upload file.

     Again, values of `n` must be at least 2, and columns for `n` and `SE` must both be present or both be absent.